WebDevStudios/wds-acf-blocks/README.md

 #### IMPORTANT

 This plugin relies entirely on Advanced Custom Fields _Pro_ for WordPress.
 The Pro version is _required_, along with a version _greater_ than 6.0 - it will not work with any ACF 5.x version.
-Additonally, while the WebDevStudios theme wd*s is \_not* required, it is highly recommended to get started with this plugin.
+Additonally, the WebDevStudios theme `wd_s` is _required_ - there are dependencies in the theme that this plugin relies on.

 ## Who this plugin is for